-There is a risk that a change in the attrition rate before or after maturity will have an impact on the EAP amounts that may be paid to or on behalf of beneficiaries.
+There is a risk that a change in the rate of attrition before or after maturity will have an impact on the EAP amounts that may be paid to or on behalf of beneficiaries.

-On one hand, if the proportion of the plans cancelled before maturity decreases, this will have a downward effect on the amount of the EAPs that may be paid to or on behalf of beneficiaries.
+On one hand, if the proportion of plans cancelled before maturity decreases, this will have a downward effect on the amount of the EAPs that may be paid to or on behalf of the beneficiaries.
 An increase in the proportion of plans cancelled before maturity will have the opposite effect.

-On the other hand, if the proportion of beneficiaries who qualify for EAPs increases, this will also have a downward effect on the amount of the EAPs that may be paid to or on behalf of beneficiaries.
+On the other hand, if the proportion of beneficiaries who qualify for EAPs increases, this will also have a downward effect on the amount of the EAPs that may be paid to or on behalf of the beneficiaries.
 A decrease in the proportion of qualified beneficiaries will have the opposite effect.

-EAP Amounts
+EAP amounts

 We cannot predict the EAP amounts that may be payable by the Plan.
-We have no discretionary power in determining EAP amounts.
+We have no discretionary power in determining the EAP amounts.
 Past performance is not a guarantee of future returns.
-The EAPs depend primarily on the amount of the contributions you make, on investment performance, and on the number of qualified beneficiaries in the same beneficiary group.
+The EAP amounts depend primarily on the amount of your contributions, investment performance, and on the number of qualified beneficiaries in the same beneficiary group.